learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 10.15.
-What is the purpose of clearInterval method?
+## Q. What is the purpose of clearInterval method?

 The `clearInterval()` function is used in javascript to clear the interval which has been set by `setInterval()` function. i.e, The return value returned by setInterval() function is stored in a variable and it\'s passed into the clearInterval() function to clear the interval.